MoguchiyDD/TechnicalTest/NestJS/DEMETRA-SYSTEMS/0/README.md

 # NestJS/DEMETRA-SYSTEMS
 ### Read The **NestJS-README.md** file
+**BackEnd**.
+Creation of user registration and authorization.
+After 10 seconds the user's status is updated.
+If the user is in the cache, then the data is taken from there without using the database.
+Get the current IP address of the computer.

 The project was created and tested on the **Linux Ubuntu 22.04 Wayland** OS